hilda-mwangi/hilda-mwangi.github.io/README.md

-# Hi, I'm [hilda mwangi]
+# Hi, I'm hilda mwangi

 ## About Me
-- I'm currently learning [programing at IYF ].
+- I'm currently learning programing at IYF
-- I'm interested in [understanding javascript and programming in general].
+- I'm interested in understanding javascript and programming in general
-- I'm looking to collaborate on [beginner-friendly open source project].
+- I'm looking to collaborate on beginner-friendly open source project

 ## Skills I'm Building
 - Git and GitHub
-- [javascript ]
+- javascript

 ## How to Reach Me
-- Email: [ mwangihilda186@gmail.com]
+- Email:  mwangihilda186@gmail.com